-I am also very creative so believe that there are many different ways to work with an individual, meaning that I am very happy to work with my clients to find out which way of working fits them the best.
-Creativity in itself is extremely helpful because it bypasses our cognitive, (thinking), defenses to allow us to find out what it is that may be keeping us stuck.
+In the main I would describe my ‘style’ as Humanstic.
+This means that I believe strongly in the power and therapeutic quality of being in relationship with another and of the ability this gives to the other to change and flourish given the right conditions.
+I am also very creative and believe that there are many different ways to work with an individual, meaning that I am very happy to work with my clients to find out which way of working fits them the best.
+Creativity in itself is extremely helpful because it bypasses our cognitive, (thinking), defenses to allow us to find out what it is that is keeping you stuck.

 People are often curious about what it’s like to be a counsellor?
 For me I can only describe my sense of humility as I am allowed into that other person’s world.
-I appreciate and cherish greatly their journey but am able to empathize with their courage as I, too, know how it is to open yourself up to another and share the secrets of your soul.
+I appreciate and cherish greatly their journey but am able to empathise with their courage as I, too, know how it is to open yourself up to another and share the secrets of your soul.